grahamfalconer/CV/README.md

 > - Gained client facing experience
 > - Worked in a consultant environment with large firms and retailers
 > - Learned about business tools for productivity
-> - Coding, was encouraged to learn some basic programming principles by developers within the company as I discovered a passion for it.
+> - Coding, was encouraged to learn some basic programming principles by developers within the company as I discovered a passion for it

 <br />